 Places to stay

-Elephant Sands is situated 53km north of Nata on the Nata - Kasane road on a 23000 ha private game reserve.
-Come to Elephant Sands and enjoy viewing the elephant drinking from the water hole right in front of the lodge, or from the swimming pool.
+- Elephant Sands is situated 53km north of Nata on the Nata - Kasane road on a 23000 ha private game reserve.
+Enjoy viewing the elephant drinking from the waterhole right in front of the lodge, or from the swimming pool.

-Elephant Sands offers comfortable accommodation in safari tents on stilts, family safari tents on stilts, chalets and family chalets, all with en-suite bathrooms.
+- Accommodation comes in the form of safari tents on stilts, family safari tents on stilts, chalets and family chalets, all with en-suite bathrooms.
 There is also a campsite offering outside (and inside) ablutions for those looking for a real African experience.
 A swimming pool allows you to cool off and relax in the midday sun.

-A picturesque watering hole is the focus point at this camp, where animals such as impala, elephant and kudu come in their droves in the late afternoon for a drink.
-Enjoy the bush experience at Elephant Sands: take a game drive or game walk in the private game reserve with one of our trained guides or relax and take in the view of our watering hole or enjoy a bush camp or barbeque.
-Best time to come is in the dry months May to November when animals congregate around pans and waterholes.
-Other activities that are seasonal and weather dependent includes a Makgadikgadi Pans sundowner or overnight.
-All activities at an additional cost with min of 4 guests.
+- A picturesque watering hole is the focus point at this camp, where animals such as impala, elephant and kudu come in their droves in the late afternoon for a drink.
+Enjoy a true bush experience at Elephant Sands on a game drive or bush walk in the private game reserve with a trained guides or relax and take in the view of our watering hole while enjoying a barbeque.

-Jack's Camp features 7 twin and 3 double tents with en-suite bathrooms featuring indoor and outdoor showers.
+- Jack's Camp features seventwin and three double tents with en-suite bathrooms featuring indoor and outdoor showers.
 Spacious and stylish – with an elegant atmosphere.

-Activities are varied, and combine wildlife with culture, history, archaeology and geology.
-Activities on offer all year round include: interacting with incredibly friendly habituated meerkats; walking with Bushmen Guides; game drives to experience unique desert wildlife, Chapman’s Baobab - one of the oldest and biggest trees in Africa, bird watching and night drives.
+- Activities are varied, and combine wildlife with culture, history, archaeology and geology.
+Most activities on offer all year round and include interacting with incredibly habituated meerkats; walking with Bushmen guides; day and night game drives , Chapman’s Baobab (one of the oldest and biggest trees in Africa) and birdwatching.

-Gweta Lodge holds 15 rooms accommodating 38 pax comfortably.
-Gweta Lodge has a bar, swimming pool, and relaxed seating areas.
-The Lodge is situated only a short distance from the Makgadikgadi Salt Pans where you can see the very entertaining Meerkats, the impressive Baobab trees and the incredible biodiversity of the region.
-You can also experience the way in which the locals live.
+- Gweta Lodge holds 15 rooms accommodating 38 pax comfortably.
+There is a bar, swimming pool, and relaxed seating areas.
+The lodge is situated only a short distance from the Makgadikgadi Salt Pans where you can see the very entertaining meerkats, the impressive Baobab trees and the incredible biodiversity of the region.

 There are plenty of activities to enjoy and majestic landscapes to experience in the Makgadikgadi.
 This is the perfect destination for those who prefer something a little more off-the-beaten-track and an authentic Botswana safari with a variety of accommodations to suit your budget.
 We highly recommend Makgadikdagi- and would love to make it happen for you.